 In 2009, on the occasion of the 400th anniversary of the royal decree to expel the Moriscos from Spain, Majid published We Are All Moors: Ending Centuries of Crusades Against Muslims and Other Minorities to recast the history of all minorities in the West in light of the medieval clash of Christianity and Islam in Europe and, particularly, in the Iberian peninsula.
 The Library Journal commented that Majid "has now written an alternative history of European xenophobia that will stimulate and provoke readers across the political spectrum" and that his "work will generate criticism and conversation; it will be taken up by intellectual reading clubs as well as graduate seminars and should be made available to all academic audiences as well as informed lay readers."
 Publishers Weekly noted that "Majid draws much-needed comparisons between events leading to atrocities like the Spanish Inquisition and present attitudes and trends, including growing disdain for Muslims in Europe and Hispanics in the U.S. Further, he shows how nations are strengthened by the acceptance and integration of the foreign (as is the trend, following initial xenophobic fits, in the U.S.), while cultural expulsion and/or cleansing hurts people and states (as in Germany's post-WWII "occupation and dismemberment").
 With this intriguing historical analysis, Majid sounds a clear warning against the West's latest slide toward cultural scapegoating."
 Choice magazine described the book as "remarkable" because it presents a "magnificent discussion of critical issues. . .
 It is an important find for the most uninformed to the most sophisticated reader, and would be a wonderful addition to any private or public collection."
 In its November 6, 2009 issue, the Times Literary Supplement wrote that in this "wide-ranging book," the "Moor is Majid's prototype for the unwanted," a "metonym for all alienated groups."
 On January 7, 2010, Library Journal reported that YBP Library Services ranked it the 6th best-selling book on religion since the previous April (2009) and no. 1 on Islam.
 Writing for the e-journal Borderlands (Vol. 9, No. 3, 2010), Vineeth Mathoor begins his review by stating that "Anouar Majid has produced one of the most striking and theoretically challenging books to recast the history of minorities across Europe and America" and that the book challenges "the theories arguing for separation of human beings on various grounds, and shows that as humans we all are knotted together with inseparable bonds of shared love and respect."
 The October 2013 issue of Islam Today published a long review that concluded with the following statement: "The book is well documented and brilliantly researched, with lot of detail, not only very useful for students as well as scholars of history and humanities, but also very readable, and even necessary for the general public, especially now."

 In early January 2012, Majid published Islam and America: Building a Future Without Prejudice to help general readers understand the cultural and ideological origins of the conflicted relations between the United States and the Muslim world and to suggest challenging and even controversial ways to move toward a more peaceful future.
 Before the book was available, Publishers Weekly wrote: "Through a mix of history, personal reflections on being a Muslim in America, and musings about politics, Majid argues that a future of good will and understanding is possible and offers suggestions for achieving it."
 It described the book as "important," a new step in "the noble goal of tearing down animosity between Islam and America," and concluded that "Majid’s message is critical in today’s political climate, and this work is a worthwhile contribution to an ongoing dialogue."
 In late February 2012, Booklist concluded its review of the book by saying: "Forthright and fair, Majid’s analysis will not satisfy everyone.
 But that’s exactly the point."
 As Majid says in the book: “Conversations humanize us; unyielding certitudes turn us into warring tribes and killing machines.”
+A paperback edition, with a new preface, came out in the summer of 2015.

 Professor Majid has lectured and given keynote addresses at major universities and cultural institutions in the United States and around the world; he also contributed opinion pieces to the Chronicle of Higher Education and the Washington Post.
 Several of his articles have been reprinted in different publications.